Edison1999/AESCrpyto/README.txt

 The running time of the program may vary depending on factors such as the size of the input files and the computational resources available.
 Generally, the AES algorithm has a polynomial time complexity, and for typical key sizes, it is considered computationally efficient.
+More precisely, the AES algorithm has a linear time complexity in most cases.

+We measure the time required to encrypt a specific number of lines with 10 trials for each measurement.
+The result is shown below:

+10 lines: 0.045s
+100 lines: 0.233s
+1000 lines: 1.957s
+10000 lines: 18.395s
+100000 line: 196.324s

+The result confirms that the algorithm has a linear time complexity.

 Notes: